nathantbaker/webpack-template/README.md

 The Webpack Dev Server automatically watches for changes and will live-reload your work.

 Keep in mind, Webpack Dev Server uses caching and builds what's new on the fly rather than recompiling your bundle.js file.
-If you're wanting share your work, make sure to recompile your bundle.js file by running `webpack` in the root folder of your project before pushing it up.
+If you're wanting to share your work, make sure to recompile your bundle.js file by running `webpack` in the root folder of your project before pushing it up.